serokell/blog-posts/Alex and Happy Part 2/article.md

 -->

 As previously mentioned, an LR(1) conflict indicates that the parser has found an ambiguity in the grammar.
-They may be indicators of ill-formed grammars, and you should probably refactor it to avoid ambiguities.
+Conflicts may be indicators of ill-formed grammars, and you should probably refactor them to avoid ambiguities.
 However, some cases can be reduced by explicitly telling Happy to either shift or reduce.

-In general, there are two types of conflicts that you may find in Happy.
+In general, there are two types of conflicts that you may encounter in Happy: shift/reduce and reduce/reduce.

 #### Shift/reduce conflicts